nginxinc/nginx-azure-workshops/labs/lab11/readme.md

     - Internet/Cloud provider's DNS servers' cache
     - Your Company's DNS SOA/Nameservers in the Data Centers

 In this exercise, you will route traffic to three Data Centers spread around the world, without using DNS.
 One Data Center in North America, one in Europe, and one in Asia.
-You will use the Nginx `$geoip2_data_continent_code variable` to redirect users to the Data Center in those three regions.
-You will use the Nginx `map directive` to associate the MaxMind Continent Code to a 2-character identifier, as a DNS sub-domain, as shown here:
+You will use the NGINX `$geoip2_data_continent_code variable` to redirect users to the Data Center in those three regions.
+You will use the NGINX `map directive` to associate the MaxMind Continent Code to a 2-character identifier, as a DNS sub-domain, as shown here:

 ```nginx
 map $geoip2_data_continent_code $nearest_data_center {